 Fancy a day trip from Syracuse whilst exploring Sicily?
 And, day trips there are many…on this small ancient island.

-Part 3 of the Sicily adventure covers four different day trips: Pozzallo and Noto, both are to the south of Syracuse; and also to Catania and Adrano, which are to the north of Syracuse.
+Part 3 of the Sicily adventure covers four different day trips: Pozzallo and Noto, both are south of Syracuse; and Catania and Adrano, which are north of Syracuse.

 I love road trips and especially, driving around a gorgeous island such as Sicily.
 There really is so much to explore here and the 9 days spent in Sicily, is just not enough – this time only scratches the surface of sites.

 Using Syracuse as the base is a great option as this city also offers great accommodation and food, but also a plethora of archaeological sites in which to indulge.

 Hiring a car is a luxury as no longer are you wasting time waiting for public transport on Sicily, although I am told buses are pretty decent in Syracuse.

 Heading north-east of Syracuse today mainly to visit the Catania War Cemetery and at least see a little of Mt Etna from a distance, whilst in Sicily.

 A little on the infamous Mt Etna

 Worth a mention is the largest and highest volcano in Europe, and one of the most active in the world: Mt Etna.
 I don’t plan to trek the volcano on this trip as it’s still a little too warm.

 The last time I trekked up an active volcano was back in 2011 in Chile, which was the memorable Volcano Villarrica.